15 Best Things to Do in Fairfield (CT)

 Rock Climb Fairfield

-A highly-rated indoor climbing gym, Rock Climb Fairfield was being enhanced with a bouldering experience when we wrote this article in summer 2019.
-If you’re a first-timer or have only limited experience you can tackle the wall with the help of a qualified belayer for $25 an hour.
+A highly-rated indoor climbing gym, Rock Climb Fairfield was being enhanced with a bouldering experience in the late 2010s.
+If you’re a first-timer or have only limited experience you can tackle the wall with the help of a qualified belayer for an hourly rate.

-Open climb sessions for novices take place Monday, Wednesday, Friday and Sunday and may require advanced booking because they’re limited to 12 climbers.
+Open climb sessions for novices took place Monday, Wednesday, Friday and Sunday when I wrote this article.
+These may require advanced booking because they’re limited to 12 climbers.

-If you have some climbing experience under your belt and can prove it by tying a figure of eight knot and belaying properly, you can buy a day pass and make full use of the gym’s top rope, lead climb and new bouldering terrain.
+If you have some climbing experience under your belt and can prove it by tying a figure of eight knot and belaying properly, you can buy a day pass.
+This gives you full use of the gym’s top rope, lead climb and new bouldering terrain.

 Rock Climb Fairfield also provides certification courses and classes for those who want to take their hobby to the next level.